“Those who can imagine anything, can create the impossible.”

-The curriculum covered in Computing is based on the programmes of study of the National Curriculum.
-Topics covered in Computing are also integrated where possible with other curriculum areas and are planned in conjunction with classroom teachers.
+Topics covered in Computing are also integrated where possible with other curriculum areas and are planned in conjunction with classroom teachers or subject leaders.
 Because technology is constantly changing and evolving, our curriculum, software and resources are regularly updated to meet the demands of a dynamic and exciting technological world.